How an FHA Streamline Refinance Works

-Borrowers apply for the FHA Streamline Refinance Program through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
-These approved lenders make sure that applicants meet program eligibility requirements and qualify for the loan according to the FHA's borrower qualification policies.
-Even if your current lender offers FHA streamline refinances you are not obligated to work with that lender when you refinance and you should shop your mortgage business to find the mortgage with the best terms.
-Click on a lender in the table below or INTEREST RATES to contact lenders about the FHA Streamline Refinance Mortgage Program.
+You apply for the FHA Streamline Refinance Program with approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
+These approved lenders make sure that applicants meet program eligibility requirements and qualify for the loan according to FHA loan requirements.
+Even if your current lender offers FHA streamline refinances you are not obligated to work with that lender when you refinance and you should shop your mortgage business to find the best loan terms.

-You can also use the FREEANDCLEAR LENDER DIRECTORY to find lenders in your state that offer the FHA mortgage program
+You can also use the FREEANDCLEAR LENDER DIRECTORY to find lenders that offer the FHA mortgage program

 We review the key FHA Streamline Refinance Program eligibility guidelines below: